 Step 1 — Go to IBKR and Click “Open Account”

-Head to interactivebrokers.com and click the “Open Account” button (usually top right, in red).
+Head to interactivebrokers.com and click the “Open Account” button (top right, in red), followed with Start Application.

 You’ll be asked whether you want an Individual, Joint, or Corporate account.
 For most people, Individual is what you want.